Horace Greeley High School: Athletics

 Among the diverse offerings are varsity programs in baseball, basketball, bowling, field hockey, football, golf, ice hockey, lacrosse, skiing, soccer, softball, swimming and diving, tennis, track and field, cross country, volleyball, and wrestling.

-In 2024, Sophomore Ryan Sykes (class of 2027) won NYSPHSAA New York State Class A Cross Country Championship with the fastest all-class run of the meet.
-Sykes also won the NY Federation Championships at the NXN Northeast Regional.

 The school's most successful sports team historically has been their boys' swim team.
 More recently, the boys' swim team has achieved even greater success, winning the NYSPHSAA New York State Swimming Championship for three years in a row from 2022-2024.
 Their success is due to the training of the year round swimmers on club teams in the area.

 The school's first state championship came in 2002 and was won by the boys' cross country team.
 In 2001 the school's football team finished with a record of 11–2, losing 22–15 to Rochester's Aquinas Institute in the New York State Class A State Championship game.

 Greeley's boys' indoor track and field team won leagues, counties, and sectionals three years in a row, 2022, 2023, and 2024.